shahidify/shahidify/README.md

 ### Hi there 👋

-## I'm Shahid Khan
+## I'm Shahid

-- 🔭 I’m currently working on JavaScript, React, Redux, Material-UI
+- 🔭 currently working on JavaScript, React, Typescript, Zustand, Redux, Material-UI and other web tech
-- 🌱 I’m currently learning Gatsby, Next.js
+- 🌱 I’m currently learning GraphQL
 - 📈📊 Love to work with Data visualization

 - 💬 Ask me about JavaScript, Football ⚽️, Food (Indian)